O-Rings - Lubricant - Tools

 (FKM or FPM)

 O-rings made of FKM have been the preferred choice for use in SCUBA diving Nitrox applications.
 FKM is the designation for a class of fluorocarbon based synthetic rubbers as defined by ASTM standards, equivalent to FPM by ISO standards.
-Originally developed by DuPont under their trademark Viton®, FKM is a high performance elastomer with excellent resistance to oxygen.
+Originally developed by DuPont under the name Viton, FKM is a high performance elastomer with excellent resistance to oxygen.
 FKM also offers excellent compression set resistance along with excellent resistance to rapid gas decompression.
 Even for use with ordinary air, most experts agree that FKM O-rings outperform NBR O-rings.

 Polyurethane